Susan Ahn Cuddy: Early life and education

 Susan Ahn was born in 1915 in Los Angeles, California, as the eldest daughter of Dosan Ahn Changho and Helen Lee.
 In 1902, her parents were the first Korean married couple to immigrate to the United States.
 The couple tirelessly worked to liberate their mother country from Japanese colonization; Ahn Chang Ho would eventually give his life to that movement in 1938, after succumbing to injuries from his constant imprisonment and torture by the Japanese.

 As the family established themselves, the Ahn house became a haven for many Korean immigrants.
 The Young Korean Academy (Hung Sa Dan) made its headquarters at the Ahns' residence as a resource center for many Korean immigrants.
 Many exiled Korean patriots, including Soh Jaipil, the first Korean American citizen, visited the Ahns while they lived at 106 North Figueroa during the Japanese occupation of Korea.
 The third child of five, and eldest daughter, Susan always said that her parents' sacrifice and dedication to the Korean independence cause played a defining role in her own identity and values.

 During her youth, Ahn Cuddy worked for many of Dosan's independence organizations in Los Angeles.
 She attended Beaudry Elementary, Central Junior High and Belmont High School.
 She participated in sports such as baseball and field hockey.
 When she was at Los Angeles City College she was in charge of women's baseball, as well as playing second base.
 She played for the Bing Crosby's Croonerettes softball team.
 She had to stop playing to keep her amateur status to play college baseball.

-Ahn Cuddy graduated from San Diego State University in 1940 and joined the United States Navy in 1942, where she would serve until 1946.
+Ahn Cuddy graduated from San Diego State University in 1940 and joined the U.S. Navy in 1942, where she would serve until 1946.